tobiasHeinke/monostyle/docs/tools.md

 ### abbreviation

-Find abbreviations/acronyms without an explanation.
+Find abbreviations without an explanation.
 It will not find explanations that are split by phrases like 'stands for'.

 ### article